 Sexual harassment does not have to be directed at a specific person.
 It can also affect people who are exposed to or witness it (for example, overhearing a conversation between colleagues or seeing a colleague's sexually explicit screensaver).
 In determining whether an advance, request or other conduct may be sexual in nature, the intention of the alleged harasser is not relevant.
-An advance, request or other conduct may be sexual in nature even if the person engaging in the conduct does not have a sexual interest in that person or is of a different sexual orientation to the person harassed.
+An advance, request or other conduct may be sexual interest in that person or is of a different sexual orientation to the person harassed.
+If the act causes the individual to feel discomfort around an individual in the workplace regardless of the intent, it can be considered sexual harassment.